 Museum of the Holy Shroud

-The Museum of the Holy Shroud is currently open daily from 9AM to noon and from 3PM to 7PM (last entry one hour before closing).
+The Museum of the Holy Shroud is currently open daily (not just during the Shroud of Turin exhibition) from 9AM to noon and from 3PM to 7PM (last entry one hour before closing).
 On display are artifacts related to the Holy Shroud.
 There's an audioguide available in 5 languages and a bookshop.
 The Holy Shroud Museum is in the crypt of church of the SS.
 Sudario, Via San Domenico 28.

 What is the Shroud of Turin?